 Umbrella insurance is a type of personal liability insurance that can be indispensable when you find yourself liable for a claim larger than your homeowner’s insurance or auto insurance will cover

-Umbrella insurance is extra insurance that provides protection beyond existing limits and coverages of other policies.
+Umbrella insurance is extra insurance that provides protection beyond existing limits and coverage of other policies.
 Umbrella insurance can provide coverage for injuries, property damage, certain lawsuits, and personal liability situations

-• Umbrella insurance covers not just the policyholder, but also other members of their family or household.
+• Stand alone Umbrella insurance covers not just the policyholder, but also other members of their family or household.

-• Umbrella insurance coverage covers injury to others or damage to their possessions; it doesn’t protect the policyholder’s property.
+• Stand alone Umbrella insurance coverage covers injury to others or damage to their possessions; it doesn’t protect the policyholder’s property.

 • Umbrella insurance is quite cheap compared to other types of insurance.